DEFRA/data-returns-data-exchange/src/main/resources/api_desc.md

 (https://tools.ietf.org/html/rfc7232))

 ### ETag (Entity Tag)
-When an entity (such as a dataset or recordEntity) is created or modified, the API will generate a unique hash to be associated with the entity.
+When an entity (such as a dataset or record) is created or modified, the API will generate a unique hash to be associated with the entity.
 This provides a unique fingerprint of the entity data and any change will result in a completely new fingerprint being associated with the entity.